 - a.
 Your offer letter; - b.
-These terms and conditions (available on the Student Contract page and provided with your offer letter); - c.
-Your course information set out in the Course Specification (available on your course page); - d.
-Academic Regulations for Taught awards and Research awards (available on the Student Contract page and provided with your offer letter).
-You should be aware that a significant review of the Academic Regulations is being carried out by the University.
-This means that for the academic year 2023/24 there could be substantial changes to the Academic Regulations that were in place in previous academic years.
-The University will publish the new Academic Regulations and an explanation of the changes we have made on the Student Contract page ass oon as they are available. - e.
+These terms and conditions (available on the Student Contract page and provided with your offer letter); - Your course information set out in the Course Specification (available on your course page); - d.
+Academic Regulations for Taught awards and Research awards (available on the Student Contract page and provided with your offer letter); You should be aware that there are different Academic Regulations applying to different categories of students.
+Please refer to the first page of the Academic Regulations for further information. - e.
 All other relevant policies and procedures (available on the Student Contract page and signposted in your offer letter).

 Before accepting your place at the University, you should read carefully the documents listed at points (a) to (e) above and ensure that you retain a copy for your own records.
-If you have any queries about the meaning or content of any of the information provided to you, you should contact admissions@bcu.ac.uk (or research.admissions@bcu.ac.uk for research degrees) for clarification.
+If you have any queries about the meaning or content of any of the information provided to you, you should contact admission@bcu.ac.uk (or research.admission@bcu.ac.uk for research degrees) for clarification.

 Please note that the Academic Regulations and other relevant policies and procedures may change.
 Throughout your course you will be subject to the most recent version of the Academic Regulations and policies and procedures.
-Clauses 27 to 29 provide further information on when and why the University may make changes.
+Clauses 29 to 31 provide further information on when and why the University may make changes.